Imagine Day ShowcaseSeptember 5th, 2017 at 10:00 am

-You can check out our facebook page for information regarding upcoming recruitment events at the beginning of September.
+Check our facebook page for more information regarding upcoming events.

 The admin sub-team keeps our team running smoothly; they organize meetings, events and travel plans for competition.
 They are also responsible for all of our funding and sponsor relations.

 The mechanical team takes care of designing, machining and constructing the robot.
 They design the drive-train to make sure that the robot’s had enough power to make it up hills and across tricky terrain.
 They also design the chassis to hold the computer and the robot’s many sensors.
 Lots of SolidWorks and machining involved!